 To use this medication safely, tell your doctor if you have heart disease, liver disease, and electrolyte imbalance, or a personal or family history of long QT syndrome.

-Tykerb has potential to cause liver problems.
+Tykerb has the potential to cause liver problems.
 This complication can be serious and even fatal.
 If you notice signs of liver damage while using this medication, contact your doctor right away.
 (See side effects).

-Tykerb can cause birth defects or serious harm an unborn baby.
+Tykerb can cause birth defects or serious harm to an unborn baby.
 You should use effective birth control methods while being treated with Tykerb.

 It is not known if this medication will pass into breast milk or if it will harm a nursing infant.